kevinveenbirkenbach/cymais/roles/docker-nextcloud/docs/LDAP.md

 ```

 This step is especially useful after modifying LDAP attributes or group memberships, ensuring up-to-date data in the Nextcloud UI and permission system.

----

-Let me know if you'd like a similar section for OIDC or automated sync in Ansible.